We live in a time of unprecedented innovation. If you’re a coffee lover that’s pretty rad. Just take a look at these excellent travel coffee makers.

 The percolator is an all-time favorite with the camping crowd.
 It’s not as rough as cowboy coffee, but it’s still pretty old school.
 However, if you got a campfire and a big group of people, it’s a cozy way of brewing.

-However, the percolator’s Italian cousin, the Moka pot, might be a better alternative coffee wise, as you don’t risk boiling the coffee continuously.
+However, the percolator’s Italian cousin, the Moka pot, might be a better alternative, as you don’t risk boiling the coffee continuously.

 Camping Drip Coffee Maker/Pour Over Cone